PHPOffice/PhpSpreadsheet/docs/topics/migration-from-PHPExcel.md

 PhpSpreadsheet introduced many breaking changes by introducing namespaces and renaming some classes.
 To help you migrate existing project, a tool was written to replace all references to PHPExcel classes to their new names.
+But they are also manual changes that need to be done.

+## Automated tool

 The tool is included in PhpSpreadsheet.
 It scans recursively all files and directories, starting from the current directory.
 Assuming it was